TnTech-ECE/S25_Team4_MyCapstoneProject/ProjectProposal.md

 The system will meet the following requirements to ensure portability, reliability, and usability:

 1. **Portability & Size**
      - Modules shall be lightweight and compact for easy deployment and relocation.
      - Modules shall be designed to minimize physical footprint while maintaining functionality.

 2. **Power & Energy Management**
      - Modules shall operate on battery power to eliminate the need for permanent wiring.
      - Batteries shall support a minimum operational time of 72 hours before requiring a recharge.
      - Power levels shall be monitored and reported to ensure timely recharging or replacement.

 3. **Data Collection & Transmission**
      - Sensors shall measure CO₂, O₂, light intensity, temperature, and humidity at configurable intervals.
      - Modules shall transmit data wirelessly to a central processor via WiFi (when available).
      - If the internet is unavailable, modules shall store data locally for later retrieval.

 4. **User Interface & Data Management**
      - A web-based dashboard shall provide real-time monitoring and historical data visualization.
      - Users shall be able to access average values across sensors and view individual sensor data on demand.
      - The system shall allow data to be manually offloaded via USB or SD card when needed.

 5. **Environmental Considerations**
      - Modules shall withstand greenhouse conditions, including humidity, dust, and temperature fluctuations.
      - The enclosure shall provide sufficient protection to prevent sensor degradation.
 ## Constraints

 The system will be designed to operate efficiently within the greenhouse environment while adhering to safety and regulatory requirements:
 ### Environmental Conditions
-- The device must function in a high-humidity, dust-prone, and water-exposed environment without failure.
-For this project, the IP67 standard would be the best solution because it’s less expensive than other options and efficient in environments like the greenhouse.
+1. The device shall function in a high-humidity, dust-prone, and water-exposed environment without failure.
+2. The device shall meet the IP67 standard for environmental protection, as it provides cost-effective and efficient protection in greenhouse environments.
-- Enclosures and components must be resistant to moisture and particulate matter to ensure longevity and reliability.
+3. Enclosures and components shall be resistant to moisture and particulate matter to ensure longevity and reliability.
-- **Ingress Protection (IP Rating)** – Ensure enclosures and components meet:
+4. The enclosures and components shall meet an Ingress Protection (IP) rating of:
-   - **IP65 or higher:** Protection against dust and low-pressure water jets.
+     - IP65 or higher for protection against dust and low-pressure water jets.
-   - **IP67/IP68:** If submersion resistance is required.
+     - IP67 if additional submersion resistance is required.
-- **NEMA Ratings** – Alternative to IP ratings, for enclosures:
-   - **NEMA 4X:** Dust-tight, watertight, and corrosion-resistant.
-   - **NEMA 6:** Waterproof for temporary submersion.
-- **Humidity & Corrosion Resistance** – Select materials compliant with:
-   - **ASTM B117:** Salt fog resistance for corrosion-prone areas.
-   - **MIL-STD-810H:** Environmental testing for humidity and thermal cycling.
+     - The enclosures shall comply with NEMA 4X as an alternative to IP ratings, providing dust-tight, watertight, and corrosion-resistant enclosures.
+6. The materials used in enclosures and components shall comply with ASTM B117 for salt fog resistance in corrosion-prone areas.

 ### Power Limitations

-- The system shall not exceed 50V operating voltage, in compliance with Occupational Safety and Health Administration (OSHA) regulations.
+7. The system shall not exceed 50V operating voltage to comply with OSHA regulations.
-- Power supply and electrical components must ensure safe operation under greenhouse conditions and prevent electrical hazards.
+8. The power supply and electrical components shall be designed for safe operation in greenhouse conditions to prevent electrical hazards.
-- **OSHA Regulations** – Comply with:
+9. The system shall comply with the following OSHA Regulations for electrical safety:
-   - **29 CFR 1910.303:** General electrical safety.
+     - 29 CFR 1910.303 for general electrical safety compliance.
-   - **29 CFR 1910.307:** Electrical safety in wet/damp locations.
+     - 29 CFR 1910.307 for electrical safety in wet/damp locations.
-   - **50V or lower DC systems:** Classified as "low voltage" per OSHA safety standards.
+     - 50V or lower DC systems classified as "low voltage" per OSHA standards.
-- **Low Voltage Directive (LVD) – 2014/35/EU** (if applicable for EU compliance)
-   - Covers electrical safety for 50V–1000V AC or 75V–1500V DC.

 ### Safety & Regulatory Compliance

-- Actuation circuits must have overload protection to prevent damage or fire risks.
+10. The actuation circuits shall include overload protection to prevent damage or fire risks.
-- The system must comply with National Electrical Code (NEC) regulations, requiring GFCI protection for outlets supplying horticultural lighting using flexible cords.
+11. The system shall comply with the National Electrical Code (NEC) regulations for greenhouse installations, including:
-- **National Electrical Code (NEC)** – Compliance required for greenhouse installations:
-   - **NEC Article 547:** Agricultural buildings (greenhouse-specific).
+     - NEC Article 547, which covers electrical safety requirements for agricultural buildings, including greenhouses.
-   - **NEC 210.8(B):** Requires GFCI protection for 15A & 20A, 120V outlets in damp/wet locations.
+     - NEC 210.8(B), which mandates GFCI protection for 15A & 20A, 120V outlets in damp/wet locations.
-   - **NEC 250.32:** Grounding requirements for separate structures.
+     - NEC 250.32, which specifies grounding requirements for separate structures.
-- **Circuit Protection Standards**
-   - **UL 508A:** Industrial control panels (if applicable).
+12. The system shall comply with the following circuit protection standards:
-   - **UL 943:** GFCI safety compliance.
+     - UL 943 for GFCI safety compliance.
-   - **UL 1449:** Surge protection device compliance.
+     - UL 1449 for surge protection device compliance.
-   - **UL 60950-1 / UL 62368-1:** IT and communication equipment safety.

 ### Sensor & Actuator Integration

-- The sensor network must properly interface with given actuators to ensure accurate responses based on environmental data.
+13. The sensor network shall properly interface with actuators to ensure accurate responses based on environmental data.
-- Sensors and actuators must be designed to function consistently despite greenhouse conditions that may impact electrical and mechanical components.
+14. The sensors and actuators shall be designed to function consistently despite greenhouse conditions, including high humidity, dust, and temperature variations.

 ## Survey of Existing Solutions